yoshi-kin/Segmentor2D/README.md

 - You can move the image while drawing by holding Shift and dragging with the left mouse button.
 - You can zoom in and out of the image using Ctrl + Scroll.

+## Feedback
+If you have any requests or issues, please feel free to open an issue.
+Thank you for your attention!